Documentation Index

 Skip Calls Shorter Than

 This setting establishes the minimum call duration threshold for evaluation eligibility.
-Calls below this duration are automatically classified as Skipped and excluded from all quality metrics.
+Calls below this duration are automatically classified as Skipped and excluded from all quality metrics, including composite score calculations and criteria performance aggregations.

 The default skip threshold of 10 seconds is appropriate for most deployments.
-If your agent population handles very short, transactional interactions, consider lowering this threshold.
-If your environment produces a high volume of test calls, consider raising it.
+If your agent population handles very short, transactional interactions, consider lowering this threshold to ensure those calls are captured in quality metrics.
+If your environment produces a high volume of accidental or test calls, consider raising the threshold.

 Configuration range: 0 to 300 seconds.
 Default: 10 seconds.